0LNetworkCommunity/documentation/docs/archive/canonical/technical/Proof_of_Fee_Part_1.md

 However, this reduced cost could lead to nothing at stake problem wherein validators could behave arbitrarily (see, [Vitalik's original](https://blog.ethereum.org/2014/07/05/stake) description of the nothing at stake problem).
 In short: It's cheap for validators to create forks of the network, for example in a long range attack creating many plausible forks that in the future may be presented at the canonical fork.
-And for this reason, the earliest DPoS chains implemented high deposits and "slashing" when double\-signing was occurring.
-As we will see later, there has been debate as to whether the threat of the penalty has any effect, or if the value of the bond is actually the cost\-of\-capital of the parked coins, thus negating that there is really a nothing\-at\-stake issue.
+And for this reason, the earliest DPoS chains implemented high deposits and "slashing" when double-signing was occurring.
+As we will see later, there has been debate as to whether the threat of the penalty has any effect, or if the value of the bond is actually the cost-of-capital of the parked coins, thus negating that there is really a nothing-at-stake issue.